kjsandbrink/kjsandbrink.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I held talks on connectionist models of cognitive flexibility at Kanaka Rajan's lab at Harvard and Tom Griffith's and Johnathan Cohen's labs at Princeton during a trip to the US!
+I held talks on connectionist models of cognitive flexibility at Kanaka Rajan's lab at Harvard and Tom Griffith's and Johnathan Cohen's labs at Princeton.